Josef “Jeff” Sipek

 The simples way to change all the filesystem to use these features is to backup, mkfs, and restore...and that's what I did.

-This is what the fs is like after the whole process (I bolded all the changes):
+This is what the fs is like after the whole process (note that isize, agcount, attr, and lazy-count changed):

 meta-data=/dev/sdb1 isize=256 agcount=4, agsize=19535511 blks